 We pursue consistent and sustainable growth in earnings by emphasizing continuous improvement in the operating performance of our existing businesses and by acquiring other carefully selected businesses.
 Our acquisitions have represented both financial bolt-ons and new strategic platforms.
 We strive for high cash and earnings returns from our acquisition investments.
-During the first six months of calendar 2004, our results of operations benefited from the acquisition of

-Neptune Technology Group Holdings, Inc. ("NTGH") made on December 29, 2003.
+During the first nine months of 2004, our results of operations benefited from the acquisition of Neptune Technology Group Holdings, Inc. ("NTGH") made on December 29, 2003.
 NTGH is comprised of Neptune Technology, a leader in the meter management market; DB Microware, providing various software products for utility markets; and DAP Technologies, a leading fully rugged computer provider.
-Neptune Technology and DB Microware are both reported in the Industrial Technology segment, and DAP Technologies is reported in the Scientific and Industrial Imaging segment.
-On June 7, 2004 we purchased the power generation business of R/D Tech which will complement Roper's existing business of nondestructive evaluation systems for power utilities and will be reported in the Energy Systems and Controls segment.
-This acquisition did not significantly contribute to the results of operations being reported for the period ended June 30, 2004.
+Neptune Technology and DB Microware are both reported in our Industrial Technology segment, and DAP Technologies is reported in our Scientific and Industrial Imaging segment.
+On June 7, 2004 we purchased the power generation business of R/D Tech, which complements Roper's existing business of nondestructive evaluation systems for power utilities and is reported in the Energy Systems and Controls segment.

-Since 1993, our most significant customer has been OAO Gazprom ("Gazprom"), a Russian enterprise that is the world's largest gas provider.
+Since 1993, and until this year, our most significant customer has been OAO Gazprom ("Gazprom"), a Russian enterprise that is the world's largest gas provider.
 We have provided complex gas transmission pipeline controls and related services to Gazprom that represented at least 7% of our sales during the period 1993 to 2002.
 Our growth elsewhere and declines in Gazprom demand have resulted in Gazprom sales being less than 1% of total net sales during the early part of this year and we expect this level for the full year.
 We understand that Gazprom demand has declined due to hard currency liquidity issues and changes in their procurement practices, including the purchase of control systems from Russian OEM turbomachinery manufacturers.
 We supply control systems to certain of these OEM's.